marcpare/wordpl_lab/README.md

 This work also did not explore the optimal ε distribution across guesses.
 The preliminary investigation of ε distribution for the three-guess suggests there may be accuracy to be gained here.

+Finally, only one starting word was studied for the four-guess strategy.
+It is possible that the best starting word for WORDPL is not the same as the best starting word for WORDL.

 And what about something dramatically different?
 Could a strategy with many low ε guesses beat the three and four-guess strategies?
 Maybe!